 This Traditional Cheesy Broccoli Casserole is comfort food at its best.
 We are talking about an old-school side dish here.
 Something my mom would make for the holidays or a Sunday Supper.
 You know, one of those old-style ones with the soup, mayo, sour cream, and lots of cheddar cheese.
 Oh my goodness, was it good!!

 Want more great casseroles that are this easy to make?
 Try our amazing Ruth’s Chris Copycat Sweet Potato Casserole; it is one popular recipe here!
 Or how about our delicious Turnip Puff for something different, it is a real Canadian tradition.
-Lastly, we love this Old-Fashioned Cornbread Dressing.
+Lastly, we love this Old-Fashioned Cornbread Dressing and Potato Leek Gratin.
 All of these recipes, including today’s, are easily made ahead.

 I can gauge it is a real winner when everyone at the table has seconds!!
 Cheesy, creamy goodness with delicious broccoli and a buttery crunchy cracker topping.
 What is not to love?!
 This casserole goes great with any entree.